wagerfield/onno/docs/utils.md

 When the `filter` function is called with a `props` object, it will return another object with the `propsKeys` removed.

-Note that the `theme` key is removed automatically, so you do not need to pass it to the `propsKeys` array.
+The `theme` key is removed automatically, so you do not need to pass it to the `propsKeys` array.

 This is useful when working with React where you want to sanitize `props` before spreading them onto an intrinsic element or component.